 7. GENERAL CONDITIONS:

 By entering this Contest, each entrant consents to the collection, use and distribution of his/her personal information (information that identifies an entrant as an individual, such as telephone number, home address) by the Sponsors or their agents for the purpose of implementing, administering, and fulfilling the Contest.
-By participating, each entrant agrees to release, and hold harmless the Released Parties from any and all claims, actions, suits, demands, injuries, liability, losses, costs, expenses, and damages of any kind resulting or arising from or relating in any manner to their participation in the Contest or their acceptance, use or misuse of a Prize or a portion thereof.
+By participating, each entrant agrees to release and hold harmless the Released Parties from any and all claims, actions, suits, demands, injuries, liability, losses, costs, expenses, and damages of any kind resulting or arising from or relating in any manner to their participation in the Contest or their acceptance, use or misuse of a Prize or a portion thereof.
 The Released Parties are not responsible for and shall not be liable for: (a) any electronic, hardware or software program, network, Internet or computer malfunctions, failures, or difficulties of any kind, including without limitation, server malfunction or any human error which may occur in the processing of Entries and/or eligible transactions; (b) lost, late, misdirected, incomplete or incorrect Entries (regardless of how they are submitted); (c) any condition caused by events beyond the control of the Released Parties that may cause the Contest to be disrupted or corrupted; and/or (d) tampering, thefts, defects or typographical errors in materials.
 For residents of Quebec, any litigation respecting the conduct or organization of a publicity contest may be submitted to the Régie des alcools, des courses et des jeux for a ruling.
 Any litigation respecting the awarding of a prize may be submitted to the board only for the purpose of helping the parties reach a settlement.

 All Entries and Essays become the property of the Sponsors.
 This Contest is subject to all applicable federal, provincial and municipal laws.
 The decisions of the Sponsors with respect to all aspects of this Contest are final and binding on all entrants without right of appeal, including, without limitation, any decisions regarding the eligibility/disqualification of Entries, Eligible Transactions, Essays, and/or entrants.
 By participating in this Contest, you are agreeing to be legally bound by the terms and conditions of these Rules.
 ANYONE DETERMINED TO BE IN VIOLATION OF THESE RULES FOR ANY REASON IS SUBJECT TO DISQUALIFICATION IN THE SOLE AND ABSOLUTE DISCRETION OF THE SPONSORS AT ANY TIME.